-We took the newly installed Jerusalem light rail, a 10 year construction project that runs from East to West and from West to East.
+We took the newly installed Jerusalem light rail, a 10 year construction project that runs from East to West.
 Unsurprisingly, the construction of the rail, like much in Israel, was plagued by controversy as it passes through settlements in East Jerusalem as well as through Arab East Jerusalem.
-I also read an interesting Haaretz article about how the light rail served, in a way, as a connecting bridge between East and West, with the author observing Palestinian families who evidently didn’t often come into West Jerusalem take the train to the end of the line and then get straight back on a return train taking them back to the East, as if they were on a sort of sight-seeing venture.
+I also read an interesting article about how the light rail served, in a way, as a connecting bridge between East and West, with the author observing Palestinian families who evidently didn’t often come into West Jerusalem take the train to the end of the line and then get straight back on a return train taking them back to the East, as if they were on a sort of sight-seeing venture.

 Yad Vashem was fascinating, and despite the fact that we spent over four hours perusing the photos and installations in the museum, we barely covered half of it before we were kicked out at closing.
 I learned a vast amount about the Holocaust and I’m ashamed to say that I don’t remember much of it.
 Not to worry, however, as I have promised myself that I will return to finish the rest of the museum and to garner a better understanding of both the horrors of the Holocaust as well as of the incredible resilience and spirit of the people affected.

-Unfortunately, it was still pouring rain when we left and our umbrellas were quickly turned inside-out by the wind, so we were left running, soaking wet, back to our hotel and sitting in the room (thankfully lovely) watching the rain pour before having our Christmas dinner in the hotel’s restaurant.
+Unfortunately, it was still pouring rain when we left and our umbrellas were quickly turned inside-out by the wind.
+We ran, soaking wet, back to our hotel to sit in our beautiful room, and watch the rain pour down before having our Christmas dinner in the hotel’s restaurant.

 It was possibly one of the most un-festive Christmas’s I’ve ever had; I never thought I’d feel further from Christmas than when I was celebrating it in the Holy Land.

 The first half of the walk ended near the entrance to the Kotel (the Western Wall) and the entrance to the Haram al-Sharif (the Temple Mount), where we lined up to visit the al-Aqsa mosque compound and get close to (but, unfortunately, not inside) the Dome of the Rock.
-It was a stroke of luck that we were allowed access as the few weeks preceding our visit had been plagued by political issues surrounding the closing of the al-Mughrabi bridge, the only entrance from which visitors can visit the complex, as the Israeli authorities deemed it structurally unsound and a hazard.
-However, to our benefit, the outcry from the Arab world led to the re-opening of the bridge.
+It was a stroke of luck that we were allowed access the Temple Mount as the weeks preceding our visit had been plagued by political issues surrounding the closing of the al-Mughrabi bridge, the only entrance from which visitors can visit the complex, because the Israeli authorities deemed it structurally unsound and a hazard.

 The Haram al-Sharif is possibly one of my favourite places in Jerusalem.
 I never do much there, but I love to take in the peaceful olive groves and the mix of worshippers, Muslim tourists and curious foreigners milling about.
 I love to lean against marble columns and fall asleep briefly in the sun, only to wake up to the stunning Dome of the Rock with the incredible tile work on its exterior and its beautiful carved doors and, of course, its stunning gold dome.